persuaded9041/poke-solus-rgb/docs/FEATURES.md

 (4% and 1% respectively).
 This means the distributions are almost identical to the originals, +/- a fraction of a %.

 ### Learnsets
-Learnsets (level-up moves and teachable TMs/HMs) and catch rates for all Pokémon have been updated to match those used in Yellow version.
+Learnsets (level-up moves and teachable TMs/HMs) for all Pokémon have been updated to match those used in Yellow version.
 For a look at the full diff for this change, check [this commit](https://github.com/Dechrissen/poke-solus-rgb/commit/99459edfa1d797d72a273c8a412545fe85f08594).

 The updated learnsets are not _too_ signifiant.
 Some changes are nice, however.
 Notable updates are:
 - Charizard can learn HM Fly